-11. I can confirm that appropriate enquiries concerning conflicts of interest have been carried out, in accordance with the State Services Commission [or the Treasury] appointment guidelines, to identify any conflict of interest that could reasonably be identified, and
+11. I can confirm that appropriate enquiries concerning conflicts of interest have been carried out, in accordance with the Public Service Commission [or the Treasury] appointment guidelines, to identify any conflict of interest that could reasonably be identified, and

 Either: no conflicts of interest have been identified.